 As a school we have an EARLIER DEADLINE, please check your deadline, and follow this to get your application in on time.
 This gives us enough time to read your application, check you've entered your qualifications correctly, write and attach your reference, and submit your application to UCAS.

-15 October2020 for 2021 entry at 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
+15th October 2021 for 2022 entryat 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
 You can add choices with a different deadline later, but don’t forget you can only have five choices in total.

-29 January 2021 for 2021 entry at 18:00 (UK time) – for the majority of courses.
+29th January 2022 for 2022 entry. entry at 18:00 (UK time) – for the majority of courses.
 (Following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 January.)

 Applying to study dance and drama at a conservatoire?
 Your application deadline has also been extended to 29 January.
 Some course providers require additional admissions tests to be taken alongside the UCAS application, and these may have a deadline.
 You can find out more about tests on the UCAS website.
 Student funding arrangements mean that as offers are made and places fill up, some courses may only have vacancies for students from certain locations.
 It’s therefore really important that you apply for your chosen courses by the appropriate deadline as not all courses will have places for all students.
 All applications received after 30 June are entered into Clearing – you can find out more about clearing on the UCAS website.